Brieatieno/Brieatieno/README.md

 I am Brenda Atieno.
 I am a passionate data analyst and statistician with over one year practical hands on data analysis approaches and skills used to store, process, and manage data that achieve best results.
 First-rate mathematics and computer skills, sound knowledge of Excel, Python Power BI and SQL.
 I combine my software knowledge and data analysis skills to solve problems and help businesses make profitable and informed decisions through building data driven products that can derive insights from customers.

-An enormous amount of my time is spent in being in data and tech communities learning things that I hope will help buid my knowledge in some way.
+An enormous amount of my time is spent in data and tech communities and learning new things that I hope will help buid my knowledge in various aspects of the data world in some way.

 Strong Languages: Excel, SQL and Python.